 - Contemptible Cover: Debatable, but many disliked the cover art of I Can See Your House From Here which depicts a crucified astronaut in space looking down to the earth

-- Does This Remind You of Anything?: The cover for the album Mirage looks 'very similar to Camel cigarette cartons.
+- Does This Remind You of Anything?: The cover for the album Mirage looks very similar to Camel cigarette cartons.

 - Epic Rocking: This is expected because they are prog-rock, but their most well known is the thirteen minute epic, "Lady Fantasy".
 "Nimrodel", "Lunar Sea" and "Ice" are not very far behind, at over nine minutes, and The Snow Goose could be considered an example as well, since most of the songs actually segue together seamlessly.

 - Greatest Hits Album: A whole bunch of them over the years, through most are of out-of-print.
 The more recent ones have had the band try to avoid too much overlap between them by including lesser-known songs and live versions

 - I Am the Band: Andrew Latimer, also Face of the Band

 - Don't forget Colin Bass, who's been the band's bassist and vocalist since 1979 and a part of the creative force of the band.